 New Orleans, LA 70122

-Louisiana Books 2 Prisoners is a volunteer-run program dedicated to providing free reading material to prisoners in the following Southeastern states: Louisiana, Alabama, Arkansas, Mississippi.
-Due to our limited budget and inventory, we can only send one package every three months to any single person.
+Louisiana Books 2 Prisoners currently serves the following states: Louisiana, Alabama, and Arkansas.
+Due to our limited budget and inventory, we can only send one package each month to any single person.

-You do not need to register with us to receive books.
-Just write us a letter and tell us what kind of books you would like to read.
-Please let us know your full name, identification number, and address.
-We also recommend including this information within the letters themselves in case the envelope is lost or damaged.
+You don’t need to register with us to receive books, and we don’t have a list of books available.
+Just write us a letter and tell us what kind of books you would like.
+Please include your full name, identification number, and address.

 Our library is diverse but small, so we may be unable to fulfill specific requests.
-We will try to select books that match your interests, but we ask that requests also include general types of books or genres.
-We do not have a catalog of available books.
+We don’t have a list or catalog of available books.
+We will try to select books that match your interests, so please include general types of books, genres, or topics.

 All of our members are volunteers, so there are times when it will take longer than expected to receive your books.
-We apologize for the inconvenience and will do our best to improve our response time in the future.
+Currently, we have about a six month backlog.
+We apologize for the inconvenience and we do our best to get your books to you as fast as we can.

 Legal Resource Guide